Sparrows (1926) Directed by William Beaudine. Mary Pickford, Roy Stewart, Gustav von Seyffertitz (84 min).

-While acting in hundreds of one and two reel Biograph films, she learned everything about the movies, not just acting, but lighting, acting and directing.
+While acting in hundreds of one and two reel Biograph films, she learned everything about the movies, not just acting, but lighting, photography, and directing.
 After she left Griffith, she was in complete control, not just of her art, but of the business of the Mary Pickford Motion Picture Company.
 She was the first female star to create her own corporation (in 1915) and was the first star/producer.
 By 1919 with the founding of United Artists she became her own distributor, as well, a level of power unmatched by stars even in today’s media empires.
-She and her cofounders Fairbanks, Chaplin and Griffith could to make the movies they wanted without interference.
+She and her cofounders Fairbanks, Chaplin and Griffith could make the movies they wanted without interference.
 In 1926, in the glory of the silent era, they were all at the height of their power.
 Iris Barry wrote “Mary made herself a star by her own unremitting efforts; she created a character for herself on the screen, she invented a brand of girlhood the public responded to, and she built up this character and stabilized this brand by every effort in her power” (Pickford/Brownlow).

 Although Mary was clearly the author of her own movie performances, she brought in director William Beaudine, who had just directed her in Little Annie Rooney, to direct Sparrows.
 He specialized in “kid pictures” and with a large cast of “baby farm” youngsters, he was recruited again to elicit natural performances.
 He knew how to combine comedy and pathos, making the light moments reflect strongly on the heart-rending ones.
-Little Annie Rooney, the adventures of a plucky slum girl, had been a big hit, “The box office returns suggested that Mary Pickford could continue to play a twelve year old until her dying day.”
+Little Annie Rooney, the adventures of a plucky slum girl, had been a big hit, “The box office returns suggested that Mary Pickford could continue to play a twelve-year-old until her dying day.”
 (Marshall).
 She was 34, however, and Sparrows would be the last time she played the gamine.

 The gothic plot of Sparrows, which involves kidnapped children and a sinister “baby farm” may seem exaggerated today, but they did exist, and wealthy parents often feared their children would be kidnapped.
 This fear played out in the national press a few years later, with the tragic kidnapping and murder of Charles Lindbergh’s son.